Hacker6163/MinecraftLauncher/README.md

 # Dependence:

-- if you want to have the database to test the project [Donwload Here](https://bit.ly/35ilrYn "Download Here") the charset is utf 8-general-unicode
+- if you want to have the database to test the project [Donwload Here](https://bit.ly/35ilrYn "Download Here") the charset is utf8-unicode-ci